plax-00/endscroll.nvim/README.md

 lua require('endscroll').setup {}
 ```
 #### Settings
-These are default settings.
+These are the default settings.
 Any changes can be made in the call to `setup`.
 ```lua
 -- default settings
 require('endscroll').setup {